mermaid-js/mermaid/docs/mermaidAPI.md

 This is the api to be used when handling the integration with the web page instead of using the default integration (mermaid.js).

-The core of this api is the **render** function that given a graph definitionas text renders the graph/diagram and returns a svg element for the graph.
-It is is then up to the user of the API to make use of the svg, either insert it somewhere in the page or something completely different.
+The core of this api is the [**render**](https://github.com/knsv/mermaid/blob/master/docs/mermaidAPI.md#render) function which, given a graph definition as text, renders the graph/diagram and returns an svg element for the graph.

+It is is then up to the user of the API to make use of the svg, either insert it somewhere in the page or do something completely different.

 ## Configuration